redis/redis/src/modules/API.md

 There are a few functions in order to work with string objects:

-    const char *RedisModule_StringPtr(RedisModuleString *string, size_t *len);
+    const char *RedisModule_StringPtrLen(RedisModuleString *string, size_t *len);

-The above function accesses a string by returning its pointer and length.
+The above function accesses a string by returning its pointer and setting its length in `len`.
 You should never write to a string object pointer, as you can see from the `const` pointer qualifier.